Top 10 Pains of the Content Marketing Freelancer

 Whatever the context, content marketing freelancers play a pivotal role in filling inbound strategies with stories and shaping a brand’s voice and online presence.
 Freelancers stand for the majority of content production in seed and growth stage SaaS, and the trend is clear as the number of freelance writers serving lean marketing teams is on the rise.

 As the cheapest buyers replace people with Generative AI and the least experienced copywriters are displaced by Large Language Models (LLMs), brands that still value quality and conversions and actually measure business outcomes opt to work with freelancers and fractional hires as a way to manage scaling in uncertain times.
+The freelancers winning in this market are repositioning as strategy-led freelancers, not extra hands on a keyboard.

 About the author